- Perry's Plate - https://www.perrysplate.com -

 Homemade Sauerkraut Recipe tips

-How to Store Sauerkraut in Mason Jar
+How to Store Homemade Sauerkraut

 Sauerkraut will last in the refrigerator for several months!
 It was so nice to have the real stuff after ahem . .
 10 years without.